DriveSmart-MobileTeam/DSTracker-Example-iOS/README.md

 }
 ```
 > In order to improve the setup workflow we recommend you to store the "trackerUserId" returned here for use it in future app runs using the method below.
-### 3.b) Setup with a known DSTracker user identifier
+### 3.b) Setup with a known *Tracker* user identifier
-If you known the *DSTracker* user id, or you stored the one provided in teh step *3.a*, you can just use it for a quick setup like:
+If you known the *Tracker* user id, or you stored the one provided in teh step *3.a*, you can just use it for a quick setup like:

 ```
 import DSTracker